rhr/ivy/doc/source/install.rst

 .. code-block:: bash

-  $ for module in matplotlib scipy numpy biopython pyparsing ; do
+  $ for module in matplotlib scipy numpy pandas biopython pyparsing lxml ; do
   $    pip install $module ;
   $ done

-IPython
+Jupyter
 -------

-You will also want to install IPython in your virtual environment:
+You will also want to install Jupyter in your virtual environment:

 .. code-block:: bash

-  $ pip install ipython
+  $ pip install jupyter

 Installing ``ivy``
 ==================